- English

 Undergraduate Research

 Undergraduate research should NEVER be referred to the Social Research Ethics Committee (SREC).
 The university-level Social Research Ethics Committee DOES NOT review ethical applications from undergraduate students or non-UCC applicants.
-Ethics approval for ALL undergraduates students must be sought at a deparmental level.
+Ethics approval for ALL undergraduates students must be sought at a School or Departmental level.

-In the case of ALL undergraduate research being conducted within the School of English & Digital Humanities, the following application should be completed by students in conjunction with their project supervisors (UCC credentials required to access link):
+In the case of ALL undergraduate research being conducted within the School of English & Digital Humanities, the following application should be completed by students in conjunction with their project supervisors:

-Once completed, this form should then be returned by the student to the relevant department's Research Officer for approval, either:
+Once completed, this form should then be returned by the student to School's Ethics Officer:

-Where necessary, research officers will then discuss the application with the student and their project supervisors.
-The Research Officer may request additional members of staff to review the proposal.
+Where necessary, the Ethics Officer will then discuss the application with the student and their project supervisors.
+The Ethics Officer may request additional members of staff to review the proposal.
 Staff will collectively agree if any measures should be taken by the student before ethics approval is granted.
-Students should allow sufficient time (up to two weeks) for reviews to be completed.
 Ethics approval forms and feedback must be stored by students and supervisors in the event that they are required at a later date.

 Undergraduate students are advised to avoid research topics of a particularly-sensitive nature.
 Typically, undergraduate students in the School of English & Digital Humanities should refrain from research projects which involve interaction with vulnerable groups, persons under the age of 18, animals or clinical settings.